 A Day in the Life of an HVAC Technician

-As a technician, you'll visit many different homes and businesses to perform repair, maintenance or installation work.
-Some jobs may require more time than others, so the number of calls you can go on may vary.
+As a technician, your 'office' is actually all the properties you visit to complete repair, maintenance or installation work.
+Certain jobs may require more time than others, so the number of calls on a given day could vary considerably.

 - HVAC manager, $72,515 average salary